amedalhi/recipes/src/content/recipes/002-prik-nam-pla.md

 notes:
   [
-    "Thai chiles are obviously first choice, however serranos are a great substitute.", "If it's too spicy, I've added a bit of palm sugar to curb a bit of the spiciness.", ]
+    "Thai chiles are obviously first choice, however serranos are a great substitute.", "If it's too spicy, add a bit of palm sugar.",
+  ]

 source: